Wednesday update: No new virus cases reported in St. Lawrence County; 8 known cases remain active

 CANTON — The St. Lawrence County Public Health Department on Wednesday reported no new cases of COVID-19.
 The total number of confirmed cases reported since March 25 remains at 214.

-A total of 206 people have been released from isolation after recovering from the disease caused by the novel coronavirus, leaving seven known active cases in the county.
+A total of 206 people have been released from isolation after recovering from the disease caused by the novel coronavirus, leaving eight known active cases in the county.

 No one is hospitalized with COVID-19 in St. Lawrence County.